LoginRadius/engineering-portal/content/guest-post/what-are-jwt-jws-jwe-jwk-jwa/index.md

 Learn more about JWA [here](https://datatracker.ietf.org/doc/html/draft-ietf-jose-json-web-algorithms-40).

 ## Conclusion
-The IETF JSON Object Signing and Encryption (JOSE) working group was chartered to develop a secure object format based on JSON and to simplify the addition of object-based security features to Internet applications.
+The IETF JSON Object Signing and Encryption (JOSE) working group was chartered to develop a secure object format based on JSON and simplify adding object-based security features to internet applications.

 The basic requirements for these object formats are confidentiality and integrity mechanisms encoded in JSON.
 JWT, JWS, JWE, JWK, and JWA are the JOSE working group items intended to describe these object formats.